ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 HAproxy, a popular load balancer, suffers from basically the same problems as Apache and Nginx.
 All of them rely on OpenSSL's TLS implementation.

-### Configuring Session IDs
+### Configuring the Session Cache

-The size of the session cache can be tuned using the [tune.ssl.cachesize directive](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#3.2-tune.ssl.cachesize) that accepts a number of "blocks".
-The HAproxy documentation tries to be helpful and explain how many blocks would be needed per stored session but we cannot ensure an at least daily turnover.
+The size of the session cache can be set using the [tune.ssl.cachesize directive](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#3.2-tune.ssl.cachesize) that accepts a number of "blocks".
+The HAproxy documentation tries to be helpful and explain how many blocks would be needed per stored session but we again cannot ensure an at least daily turnover.
 We would need a directive to automatically purge entries just as for Apache and Nginx.

-> And again, the `tune.ssl.lifetime` directive does not affect how long entries
+> And yes, the `tune.ssl.lifetime` directive does not affect how long entries
 > are persisted in the cache.

 ### Configuring Session Tickets